nsanghi/self-driving-car-capstone/README.md

 The traffic light detector employs this model, classifying images that are exposed by the `/vehicle/traffic_lights`.
-First the image is classified and the predicted state is determined by taking the `argmax` of the four resulting classification vectos.
+First the image is classified and the predicted state is determined by taking the `argmax` of the four resulting classification vectors.
 Inference speed is about 15ms per frame using a GTX 1060.
 If there is evidence of a traffic light in the frame, the nearest traffic light waypoint in front of the car is used as the waypoint.
 An alternative to this mechanism of identifying the waypoint is to use information about